Meta Tags For SEO: A Simple Guide For Beginners

 Pro Tip:

 Sometimes, malicious crawlers ignore Robot meta tags.
-Thus, if you have web page information you don’t want to make public, use a more secure approach like password protection.
+So, if you have web page information you don’t want to make public, use a more secure approach like password protection.

 5. Viewport Meta Tag

 With Google’s preference shift to mobile-first indexing, your website’s mobile responsiveness affects your SEO ranking.
+Yes, directly.
 This is where viewport meta tags become vital.

 Best Practices